-Having a hierarchy removes the confusion and answers two key questions:
+Having a hierarchy of fat loss removes the confusion and answers two key questions:

 1. What are the most important strategies and steps to take first to succeed at fat loss – what are the “vital few?”

 2. What ideas and tactics are the minutia – the “trivial many?”